Alfzzz/Digital-Systems-VHDL/README.md

 Lab sessions for the advanced digital system course.
 All the programs were written in VHDL.

 ## 1. Final project
-Using UART to send instructions from the computer to the FPGA and draw diferent kinds of figures, which are projected in a screen using VGA. https://github.com/Alfzzz/Digital-Systems-VHDL/tree/master/UART
+Using UART to send instructions from the computer to the FPGA and draw different kinds of figures, which are projected in a screen using VGA. https://github.com/Alfzzz/Digital-Systems-VHDL/tree/master/UART

 ## 1. Video